FredericXS/FredericXS/README.md

 - 🔭 I’m a student and dev.
 - 🌱 Studying new technologies.
-- ⚡ In my free time I create projects for test my skills.
+- ⚡ In my free time I create projects to test my skills.

 ---